matteranalytics/matter-analytics-webpage/README.md

 In our case, we utilize [Vercel](https://vercel.com/) as the hosting platform for our static website, enabling an automated and seamless release process into production.
 The deployments can be viewed under the `Deployments` tab.

 But first, we need to set up CD by importing our Git repo from GitHub to Vercel.
-Complete this one-time task once you have a successfully :heavy_check_mark: processed repository on GitHub:
+Complete this one-time task once you have a successfully :heavy_check_mark: pushed commit on GitHub:

 1. Sign in to [vercel.com](https://vercel.com/) with your GitHub account.
 2. Go to the [Dashboard](https://vercel.com/dashboard)
 3. Click `Add New` and choose `Project`
 4. In the `Import Git repository` section, you'll see your imported Git repositories.
 To import a new one, click `Adjust GitHub App Permissions →` next to `Missing Git repository?` question.
 5. In the popup, click `Configure` next to your GitHub username
-6. _Optional_ If you enabled 2FA on GitHub, you'll need to authorize yourself.
+6. *Optional* If you enabled 2FA on GitHub, you'll need to authorize yourself.
 7. Enlarge the window, and you'll see it landed on GitHub.
-Scroll down to `Repository access`, select your profile's repository, and click `Save`.
+Scroll down to `Repository access`, select the repository, and click `Save`.
 This authorizes Vercel to access your repository and create a static site from it.
 8. The popup will be closed automatically, and you'll see the authorized repository in the Vercel Dashboard.
 Click `Import` next to it.
 9. Leave the settings as they are and click the wide `Deploy` button.
 10. If you see "Congratulations", your site is live!